Return to Texas Entomology - Compiled by Mike Quinn

 Beauty: Many cicadas of southeast Asia are particularly beautiful, see Michel Chantraine Cicada Gallery #1, #2, #3

 Arnett, R. H. 2000.
 (Second Edition) American Insects: Handbook of the Insects of America North of Mexico.
 CRC Press, Boca Raton, FL.
 1024 pp. [relevant page]

 Bates, H.W.
 1863.
 The Naturalist on the River Amazons.
 2 vols, Murray, London.

 Bibby, F.F.
 1936.
-The Cicadas of Texas (Homoptera: Cicadidae), A Thesis.
-A&M College of Texas.
-Unpublished.
+The Cicadas of Texas (Homoptera: Cicadidae), MSc Thesis, Agricultural and Mechanical College of Texas, College Station, TX.